EmilStevnsborg/vMODB/tpcc/README.md

 This project contains the modules to execute the warehouse, inventory, and order services of vMODB for the TPC-C benchmark.

+It also contains the newly developed benchmark module.
+Navigate to it to run the experiments used in Emil Stevnsborg's thesis.

 ## Running an experiment

 ### Preliminaries